Hiwi al-Balkhi: Criticism of the Bible

-Hiwi was the author of a work in which he offered two hundred objections to the divine origin of the Bible. Ḥiwi's critical views were widely read, and it is said that his contemporary Saadia Gaon found in Babylonia, in the district of Sura, some school-masters who, in teaching children, used elementary text-books which were based upon Ḥiwi's criticisms.
+Ḥiwi was the author of a work in which he offered two hundred objections to the divine origin of the Hebrew Bible. Ḥiwi's critical views were widely read, and it is said that his contemporary Saadia Gaon found in Babylonia, in the district of Sura, some schoolmasters who used elementary textbooks which were based upon Ḥiwi's criticisms to teach children.
 Saadia not only prohibited the use of these books, but combated Ḥiwi's arguments in a work entitled Kitab al-Rudd ala Ḥiwi al-Balkhi.
 Both Saadia's and Ḥiwi's books are lost.

-Ḥiwi's book seems to have been one of the most important contributions to skeptical Jewish literature.
+Ḥiwi's book appears to be one of the most significant contributions to skeptical Jewish literature.
 Only a few of his objections are preserved, in quotations by other authors.
-In this way it became known that Ḥiwi raised the question why God preferred to live among unclean mankind instead of living among the clean angels (Judah ben Barzillai), and why He required sacrifices and showbread if He did not eat them, and candles when He did not need light.
+In this way, it became known that Ḥiwi raised the question why God preferred to live among unclean mankind instead of living among the clean angels (Judah ben Barzillai), and why He required sacrifices and showbread if He did not eat them, and candles when He did not need light.
 Another objection of his was based on the claim that God broke a promise which He had made under oath.
-All these objections are preserved in Saadia's Kitab al-Amanat, among twelve other objections of a similar kind, most of which are supposed to have originated with Ḥiwi.
-They point out several discrepancies in the Scriptures, and infer therefrom a non-divine authorship. Ḥiwi even objected to the teaching of the unity of God, and referred to Deuteronomy xxxii.
+All these objections are preserved in Saadia's The Book of Beliefs and Opinions, among twelve other objections of a similar kind, most of which are supposed to have originated with Ḥiwi.
+They point out several discrepancies in the Scriptures and infer therefrom a non-divine authorship. Ḥiwi even objected to the teaching of the unity of God, and referred to Deuteronomy xxxii.
 9. In this case, as in several others, Saadia combats Ḥiwi without mentioning his name.

-Some others of Ḥiwi's views are preserved in Ibn Ezra's commentary on the Pentateuch.
-The passing of the Israelites through the Red Sea Ḥiwi explained by the natural phenomenon of the ebb-tide; and the words "the skin of his [Moses'] face shone" ("ḳaran," literally, "cast horns" or "rays"; Exodus xxxiv.
-29) he explained as referring to the dryness of his skin in consequence of long fasting (see Ibn Ezra on the passage in Exodus). Ḥiwi further explained the manna as a naturally occurring phenomenon (Ibn Ezra to Ex. xvi.
-13).
+Some others of Ḥiwi's views are preserved in Abraham ibn Ezra's commentary on the Torah. Ḥiwi explained the passing of the Israelites through the Red Sea by the natural phenomenon of the ebb-tide and the phrase in Exodus 34:29, "[Moses] was not aware that the skin of his face was radiant" (לֹֽא־יָדַ֗ע כִּ֥י קָרַ֛ן ע֥וֹר פָּנָ֖יו), he explained as referring to the dryness of his skin as a consequence of long fasting (see ibn Ezra on the passage in Exodus). Ḥiwi further explained manna as a naturally occurring phenomenon (Ibn Ezra to Exodus 16:13).